-Prerequisites: Junior standing at the time of registration; sport management major or minor
+Prerequisites: SM 111, 224, junior standing at the time of registration, and sport management major or minor

 A professional experience which immerses students in an area of concentrated, sport management-related, area of interest and is supervised by faculty in the department.

-This 500-hour applied capstone experience is designed to be an integrative experience that immerses students in an area of concentrated professional interest in sport management.
-Students demonstrate abilities to think strategically, make decisions, implement plans, work well with others, communicate effectively and apply knowledge in a professional setting.
+Applied capstone experiences are designed to be integrative and immersive experiences in areas of practical professional interest in sport management.
+Through the capstone, students will apply and develop their abilities to think strategically, make decisions, implement plans, communicate effectively, and apply knowledge in a professional setting.

-A grade of B- or higher is required for this course.
+Course may be taken in 3-12 hour increments.
+A grade of B- or higher is required to earn credit for the capstone.

 Prerequisites: Senior standing (92 hours completed) and a minimum grade of C- in each major course

 An introduction to the lifelong pursuit of wellness.
 Students explore various areas that influence one's physical, emotional and spiritual well-being.
 Topics include physical fitness, nutrition and weight control, impact of physical activity on cardiovascular health, relaxation and stress management and lifetime physical activity.
 This course will challenge students to take a holistic approach to integrating their faith and wellness throughout their lives.
 Engaging in physical activity is required for successful completion of this course.
 Students select approved activities to meet course goals.